mahdip72/ubi/README.md

 1. Create a python environment: `python3 -m venv <env_name>`.
 2. Activate the environment you have just created: `source <env_name>/bin/activate`.
-3. install dependencies inside it: `pip3 install -r requirements.txt`.
+3. Install dependencies inside it: `pip3 install -r requirements.txt`.

 ## Demo
 To do inference you have to prepare your windowed dataset and change the end_to_end_config.yaml.